Our blog

 How to apply?

 Fill out this application form.
 Make sure you point us to 3 projects that you’re proud of.
 For each one, mention the project duration, your role, and your contribution.
-In addition, please share your online presence (such as Twitter, GitHub, LinkedIn, Website/Blog).
+In addition, please share your online presence (such as Twitter/Mastodon, GitHub, LinkedIn, Website/Blog).
 And oh, do mention your hobbies.
 We’re curious about what you find interesting outside work.

 We do not discriminate based on caste, race, religion, orientation, gender, physical ability, formal education, age, nationality or any such factors.
 If you belong to any under-represented community we strongly encourage you to send in your application.